DannyArends/CTLmapping/README.md

 the D 2.0 programming language.

-CTL mapping is a novel approach to detect genetic regulation of phenotypes in recombinant inbred line populations (RIL).
+CTL mapping is a novel approach to detect genetic regulation of phenotypes in natural and experimental populations.
 It is a method which complements classical QTL analysis, providing additional insights overlooked by the classical QTL approach.

 Algorithm
 ---------